 This assessment reviews the implementation of CSC recommendations over the past year and identifies areas for future action.

-Congress created the U.S. Cyberspace Solarium Commission (CSC) to identify a strategic approach to securing cyberspace.
-Over the course of three years, the Commission developed 116 recommendations, many of which are accompanied by model legislative language.
-The Commission’s original report in March 2020 had 82 recommendations.
-Of these, nearly 60 percent are fully implemented or nearing implementation, and more than 25 percent are on track to implementation.
+To support these efforts, the U.S. government must continue to empower existing cybersecurity agencies and invest in hardening its security posture.
+As part of this effort, the government should continue implementing the recommendations of the CSC.
+Congress created this commission to identify a strategic approach to securing cyberspace.
+Over the course of three years, the commission developed 116 recommendations, many of which are accompanied by model legislative language.
+Nearly 70 percent of these recommendations have been fully implemented or are nearing implementation, and an additional 20 percent are on track to be implemented.

 Senator Angus King (I-ME)